hauptem/F5-Multisite-Dashboard/README.md

 #### Important Notes
 - To update all pools at a site, ensure no search filter is active
-- Pool filtering is based on actual pool names (not aliases) for backend processing

 ### DNS Request Optimization
 #### On-Demand Resolution Model